aptitudetechnology/kaiABC-Data-Relay-System/examples/KaiABC_Sensor/README.md

-# KaiABC Biological Oscillator Synchronization for FDRS
+# KaiABC Sensor Example

+> ⚠️ **PROTOTYPE STATUS:** This is a theoretical implementation based on comprehensive research.
+The code compiles successfully and the mathematical model has been validated through simulation, but **has not yet been tested on real hardware**.
+All performance predictions (synchronization time, power consumption, basin volume) are theoretical and await empirical validation.

 ## Overview

-This is a working implementation of **biological oscillator synchronization** using the KaiABC circadian clock model integrated into the Farm Data Relay System (FDRS).
+This is a **prototype theoretical (not currently tested) implementation** of **biological oscillator synchronization** using the KaiABC circadian clock model integrated into the Farm Data Relay System (FDRS).
 Instead of traditional NTP/GPS time synchronization, this system uses **distributed phase coupling** based on the Kuramoto model to achieve network-wide time coherence.

 ## 🔬 Research Foundation